 There is another poem that calls the moon a cookie.
 “The Moon’s the North Wind’s Cooky” by Vachel Lindsay.
 (American poet, 1879-1931) Find this little poem and “taste it!”
 Though he calls the moon a cookie, he speaks about it in a different way than my poem does.
 Compare these two poems.
 Now write a little “moon poem”of your own!

 cracked in the pan

 Setting: Round Pond, Allagash Wilderness Waterway, 1964.

 My dad, my younger brother and I were guests at the Jalbert Fishing Camps at Round Pond on the Allagash Wilderness Waterway in northern Maine.
 It was September, 1964.
-The Old Guide and his son Willard Jalbert had poled and paddled us 32 miles up-river from the town of Allagash to the camp.
+The Old Guide and his son Willard Jalbert had poled and paddled us 16 miles up-river from the put-in at Finley Bogan to Round Pond.

 One evening during our stay, the Old Guide announced that he would take us to a fishing hole the next morning where we would find a good supply of brook trout.
 He would wake us early because the fish would be biting early.
 His son turned to us and whispered, “He has a competitor and wants to beat him to the spot.”
 We said good-night and went off to our cabin for a good night’s sleep.

 Long before day when the sky was still bold with stars, Willard’s voice came through our cabin door.
 “It’s time to get up.”
 As we rose, we could smell coffee and bacon and hear the Old Guide making breakfast.
 My dad was laughing, “The Old Guide wants to be the first to the hole.”

 As we made our way to the main cabin, I looked up to see the night sky – the moon, the thin clouds, and stars sprinkled across the heavens.
 This is what inspired the poem “Sky Breakfast.”